sjwyates/pandas-challenge/README.md

 ## The Jupyter Notebook UI

 I mainly worked in the Jupyter Notebook browser UI, which lets you write and execute discrete segments of code and see the output in real time in the window.
-This includes displaying DataFrames as tables, with a fair amount of formatting:
+This includes displaying DataFrames as HTML tables:

 ![Pandas dataframe](./HeroesOfPymoli/images/pandas-df.png)

-Yes, this means Pandas is outputting HTML/CSS.
+And there's obviously some CSS going on as well.
 (You can't see the cursor in that picture, but that row is blue because there's a *:hover* effect.)
-It's a standard HTML table, with a single class called *dataframe*:
+All the styling comes from a single class called *dataframe*:

 ![Pandas HTML output](./HeroesOfPymoli/images/pandas-html.png)

-This appears to be the work of the *DataFrame.to_html()* function, which outputs the exact same HTML used to render the table in the browser as a string.
-So I told Pandas to output the HTML for every table and concatenated them as a string, then wrapped that in `` and prepended *"let = content "*.
-You may recognize this as a variable declaration and assignment to a template literal in JavaScript.
+I assumed some Jupyter widget was compiling the HTML, but turns out it's actually the *to_html()* function on the DataFrame itself, which outputs an HTML string that Jupyter injects into the DOM as-is.
+So for fun, I decided to create a web page and do exactly the same thing.
+First thing I did was concatenate all the output of *to_html()* for every table.
+Then, to trick Python into writing JavaScript, I wrapped that in backticks and prepended *"let = content "*.
+Now we have a ready-to-inject JavaScript template literal.

-As far as I can tell, Python won't write to a JS file, but the HTML `<script>` tag isn't picky - it's perfectly happy to run JavaScript code from a TXT file.
-I added a `<script>` tag that pulls in *output.txt* as the second-to-last element in the body of an HTML document.
-After loading the page, it runs that script, which makes that *content* available for the last element: another `<script>` tag that references *index.js*.
-That script grabs a `<div>`, sets its *innerHTML* to *content*, then does some more vanilla JS DOM manipulation to add and remove some classes and insert a few child elements.
-Throw in Bootstrap and *style.css*, spin up LiveServer, and you get this:
+But as far as I can tell, Python won't write to a JS file, but the `<script>` tag isn't picky, it's perfectly happy to run JavaScript code from a TXT file.
+I created the *index.html* file, added some boilerplate, a jumbotron, and a target `<div>`, then 2 script tags: the first to run *output.txt*, and another to run *index.js*, which injects that *content* variable into the target `<div>` and gives it a haircut.
+Throw in Bootstrap and a *style.css*, spin up LiveServer, and you get this:

 ![Webpage demo](./HeroesOfPymoli/images/pymoli-demo.gif)